 Best Man Toasting Basics

-Wondering how to show you really care about your buddy?
+Wondering how to show that you really care about your buddy?
 The exact words are up to you, but you can follow this formula to get started:

 - Tell a touching yet humorous story about how the newlyweds first met.